mharsh15/nttHotelReservation/README.md

     - will give below output or similar metadata with booking_status as 1 which means booking is not canceled

         {"_id":<your_id>,"guest_id":"634ce8c537d47ff033a41f3d","guest_name":"Zester","hotel_name":"Marriot","arrival_date":1668124800,"departure_date":1668556800,"booking_status":1,"base_stay_amount":2000,"tax_amount":360,"__v":0}

-    - if there is no reservation ID then
+    - if there is no reservation ID then response will be Error with status 400

 ### localhost:3000/reservation/id
     (PUT)